Hurricane Florence: Safety tips for pets

-As Tropical Storm Barry continues to barrel toward the Lousiana coast, many pet owners should consider the needs of their four-legged friends and how to keep them safe.
+As Hurricane Barry reaches the Lousiana coast, many pet owners should consider the needs of their four-legged friends and how to keep them safe.

 Here are some safety tips from the Florida Division of Emergency Management.